-Over the past few years I have collaborated with many artists & organisations including: LIPA, Open Eye Gallery, Groundwork CLM, Hillyer McKeown, Oxford Lieder Festival, Third Millennium Publishing, F.Disruptors, Oasis-Fashion, Engage Liverpool, Novotel, Oxjam, Diesel, Wild in Art, Young Addaction, Everton FC, Marburae Gallery & Shackleford Pianos, Cheshire, Barnaby Festival, Manchester Camerata & Bob Gallery in New York.
+Over the past few years I have collaborated with many artists & organisations including: LIPA, Open Eye Gallery, Barbara Daley Hair, Groundwork CLM, Hillyer McKeown, Oxford Lieder Festival, Third Millennium Publishing, F.Disruptors, Oasis-Fashion, Engage Liverpool, Novotel, Oxjam, Diesel, Wild in Art, Young Addaction, Everton FC, Shackleford Pianos Cheshire, Barnaby Festival and Manchester Camerata.

 As a child I was inspired by illustrators such as Charlotte Voake and Quentin Blake, (who I still love today) the sketchy expressive style just captured my attention.
 I was given a book called ‘A Necklace Full of Raindrops’ by Jan Pienkowski & Joan Aiken, I would read it over and over and try to copy the illustrations.
 In my teens I became aware of the erotic and gothic illustrator Aubrey Beardsley.
 I fell for his beautiful & idiosyncratic line work.